top of page

 It’s Paul who tells us the rest of the story.
 In Ephesians chapter 4, as he unveils one of the results of Christ's ascension into the heavenly realm as our great high priest.

-In Lesson 46: The Lord’s Supper, Jesus laid the foundation for leading his ekklesia on the bedrock of his broken body and poured out blood, showing us leadership is about supporting and serving others.
+In Lesson 46: The Lord’s Supper Jesus laid the foundation for leading his ekklesia on the bedrock of his broken body and poured out blood, showing us leadership is about supporting and serving others.
 The early church survived and thrived because it wasn’t built on the faulty foundation of man worship.
 Authority was dispersed rather than concentrated in one man.
-It was an apostolic movement born in the soil of the cruciform life of denying self.
+It was an missional movement born in the soil of the cruciform life of denying self.
 It was a participatory pattern based on fellowship, mutual honor and living out the cruciform life through the cooperative hearts of servants.

 Apostolic movements